gfagerlind/jenkins-opinionated/README.md

 * Running multiple jenkins instances,
 * Writing or using more exotic plugins.

+Also - don't forget to _pin_ or _freeze_ them to a specific version, so you can get the exact environment back.

 ### some less opinionated features
 * [dynamic parameters](libs/DeclareParameter.groovy)
 * A weak, but surprisingly competitive [visualisation](libs/TypicalJob.groovy#L16)